elianasoledadescudero2120/jobberwocky-eliana-escudero/README.md

 - **nodemon**: automatically restars the application when file changes in the directory are detected.
 - **jest**: for testing purposes.

+## Testing environment

+This project can be tested using the following public workspace: https://www.postman.com/gold-astronaut-408602/workspace/jobberwoky-api-workspace

 ## Instalation and setup

 I recommend using node v18